 Walt used to say, “I only hope that we don’t lose sight of one thing – that it was all started by a mouse.”

-Yes Walt; a mouse, a single cancer cell and a woman who didn’t lose the sight of one thing-living to see her kids in mouse ears, spinning with glee in teacups and flying high above it all in Dumbo.
+Yes Walt; a mouse, a single cancer cell and a woman who didn’t lose the sight of one thing, one dream-living to see her kids in mouse ears, spinning with glee in teacups and flying high above it all in Dumbo.

 One pair of ears at a time, I lived my way into Tomorrowland.
 And it is for sure, A Great Big Beautiful Tomorrow.